 You’re given a written crime scenario, and you’ll be asked questions that test your current understanding of legal subtleties.

 This section asks you to identify an object after superficial changes have been applied.
 Alternatively, you might be asked to identify the object from a different angle.

-This section is exploring your ability to compare images and find similarities.
+This section explores your ability to compare images and find similarities.

 This section of the NYPD test will ask you to drive toward a conclusion based on given circumstances, but not all information will be relevant.

-You could be given maps, tables, and image comparisons, but you’ll need to deduce which of those items are most helpful to your investigation.
+You could be given maps, tables, and image comparisons, but you’ll need to deduce which of those items is most helpful to your investigation.

 These are basic mental arithmetic questions to complete without the use of a calculator, relying on your ability to determine reasonably complex equations in your head.

 NYPD Hiring Process